 Most Legacy VC run a mile from these business models.
 They are harder to get right than serving the 10.9%; it is easier to get one more dog walking service financed, even in a really crowded market.

 Here are 4 examples of opportunities which are a challenge for Legacy VC:

 - Importing really, really cheap products from the Rest.
 Look at something as basic to healthcare as a Fetal Heart Rate monitor.
 You can assemble these from PC spare parts for 90% less than commercial products.
 This is happening in the Rest because “necessity is the mother of invention” and it is a blue ocean market (better this dirt cheap version than nothing).
-Bringing these products to the West will meet massive resistance from incumbents – it is a red ocean market and advertising by incumbents to tell customers that the dirt cheap version is dangerous.
+Bringing these products to the West will meet massive resistance from incumbents – in the West, this is a red ocean market and advertising by incumbents will tell customers that the cheap version is dangerous.

 - P2P Health Education.
 This is likely to include preventative knowledge but also how to navigate both the traditional Healthcare system and the mass of free but often wrong and conflicted online advice.
-This is the sort of wisdom that in ye olden days might have been passed down from grandmothers and mothers, but which is lost and devalued within the incumbent Healthcare system.
+This is the sort of wisdom that in ye olden days might have been passed down from generation to generation, but which is lost and devalued within the incumbent Healthcare system.

 - P2P Financial Education.
 Imagine getting Financial Education from somebody who is totally on your side, with no agenda to sell you anything.
 This can be as basic as how APR works or how to read an income statement or how car leasing works.
 P2P Financial Education is the key to democratised investing – so that we no longer have to ask “where are the customer’s yachts?”
 Advice to buy a cheap Index fund or an undervalued stock and hold it for decades may be the right advice but will never make an intermediary rich, so it won’t get financed by Legacy VC.